dfelinto/blender-manual/modeling/curves/editing/advanced.rst

 Curve Deform
 ============

 :guilabel:`Curve Deform` provides a simple but efficient method of defining a deformation on a mesh.
 By parenting a mesh object to a curve, you can deform the mesh up or down the curve by moving the mesh along, or orthogonal to, the dominant axis.
-This is a most useful tool to make an object follow a complex path, like e.g. a sheet of paper inside a printer, a film inside a camera, the water of a canal…
+This is a most useful tool to make an object follow a complex path, like e.g. a sheet of paper inside a printer, a film inside a camera, the water of a canal...

 The :guilabel:`Curve Deform` works on a (global) dominant axis, X, Y, or Z.
 This means that when you move your mesh in the dominant direction,